murateshimov/Introduction-to-Web-Interface-Development/README.md

 Requirements:

 1. Create 4 web pages (index.html, faculties.html, pictures.html, contacts.html )
 2. Add an unordered list that includes the names of the pages to link to.
-(Nav. menu usualy just a list)
+(Nav. menu usually just a list)
-3. Copy navigation menu across to each page.
+3. Copy the navigation menu across to each page.
 4. On each page, remove just the link to that same page
-5. On contacts.html page make email and phone links
+5. On the contacts.html page make email and phone links

 ![Week-3 Assignment1](https://github.com/murateshimov/Introduction-to-Web-Interface-Development/blob/master/Week3-Assignment1/img/Screenshot%202023-09-19%20at%2014.33.05.png)